Did you know that termites are the largest threat to any wooden structure—even more of a threat than fires, flooding, or strong wind?

-In this guide, we will explain what causes termites to invade your home, how to check for termites, the different types of termites, how to get rid of termites, and the possible options for treatment for termites.
+In this guide, we will explain what causes termites to invade homes and structures, how to check for termites, the different types of termites, how to get rid of termites, and the possible options for treatment for termites.

 Termites aren’t like other pests because they don’t go after food in your cabinets or crumbs that are on the floor.
 Instead, termites thrive off of wood.
 Here are most common reasons why termites will infest your home.